-Students who arrive late to class will be written up with a tardy slip.
+Students who arrive late to class must present a tardy slip.
 Multiple tardies will result in disciplinary action.

 LANGUAGE:

 Vulgar language and profanity are not allowed.
 Students using such language will receive a disciplinary referral.
 Repeated incidents will result in disciplinary action.